Israel's Gaza attack 'beyond proportionality', Norway says

 Iceland is, like Norway, a Nato but not an EU member state.

-Iceland's prime minister, Katrín Jakobsdóttir, told press in Oslo: "The Nordics actually all agree that there should be a humanitarian truce".
+And Iceland's prime minister, Katrín Jakobsdóttir, told press in Oslo: "The Nordics actually all agree that there should be a humanitarian truce".

-Canada also tabled a UN resolution last Friday, which made more mention of Israeli hostages and Hamas atrocities.
+Canada also tabled a UN resolution last Friday, which made more mention of Hamas' atrocities and hostage-taking.

 This was a better text than the Jordanian resolution, according to Jakobsdóttir.